 Talk to your friend about a story you want to write.
-Then fill in your ideas on this page. • Use a mind map to help you to plan your writing • Write a rough draft • Ask a friend to edit the draft • Revise your text and make the necessary corrections • Then write it neatly in your book.
+Then fill in your ideas on this page.

+Use a mind map to help you to plan your writing

+Write a rough draft

+Ask a friend to edit the draft

+Revise your text and make the necessary corrections

+Then write it neatly in your book.

+M - M - 1

 Who are my characters?
-Where does the story take place?
-Tille of Story What happened How does the in the story? story end?
-Discuss your plan with your friend Then write your draft on a niece of paper.
-The Write your didition a Let's write Ask your friend to edit your draft. \ Write your story neatly on the opp oosite page.
+Where does the story take place? e of story

+I ITI e of story

+What happened How does the

+in the story? story end?

+Story cha.

+1

+-

+-

+-

+Discuss your plan with your frie and Thon write your draft on a

+Discuss your plan with your frie piece of paper. nd.
+Then write your draft on a

+Let's write Ask your friend to edit your dra

+Write your story neatly on the opposite page.